bogdan/datagrid/version-2/Readme.markdown

 datagrid_form_with(model: @users_grid, url: users_path)
 ```

-Version 2 built-in view `datagrid/form` uses `form_with` no matter of the with helper is used.
+Version 2 built-in view `datagrid/form` uses `form_with` no matter of the which helper is used.
 Beware of that.

 [Grep all deprecations](./deprecations.sh).